ricoswabii/ricoswabii.github.io/index.md

 ### <a h1>_Self-Employed_ </a>
 [_Feb 2025_] – [_Present_]

-- Active freelancer across remote platforms, providing IT support, bug bounty testing, and social media management services.
+- Active freelancer on remote platforms, providing IT support, bug bounty testing, and social media management.
-- Perform hands-on cybersecurity practices through homelab projects and freelance tasks.
+- Apply hands-on cybersecurity skills via homelab projects and client tasks.
-- Manage digital presence for small businesses through social media and branding strategies.
+- Manage digital presence for small businesses through social media strategy and branding.
-- Deliver end-to-end technical solutions combining IT, cybersecurity, and digital marketing expertise.
+- Deliver end-to-end solutions across IT, cybersecurity, and digital marketing.

 ### **Jr. Cybersecurity Analyst**
 ### <a h1>_BunkerWeb Bunkerity_ </a>